 Hemophagocytic lymphohistiocytosis (HLH) is uncommon.
 It affects mostly infants < 18 months but can occur at any age.
 It involves a defect in targeted killing and the inhibitory controls of natural killer and cytotoxic T cells, resulting in excessive cytokine production and accumulation of activated T cells and macrophages in various organs.
 Cells in the bone marrow and/or spleen may attack red blood cells, white blood cells, and/or platelets.

 HLH can be

 HLH is diagnosed when patients fulfill at least 5 of the criteria described below or have a mutation in a known HLH-associated gene.

-In both familial and acquired forms, genetic abnormalities, clinical manifestations, and outcomes tend to be similar.
+In both familial and acquired forms, clinical manifestations are similar.